-So you think you could be pregnant, but you’re not completely sure.
+So you think you could be pregnant, but you’re not completely sure how to deal with a pregnancy scare.
 You may realize you haven’t gotten your period in a month, had unprotected sex, – on purpose or by accident (condoms can break), or had a drunken hook-up and don’t even remember if he used a condom.
 Either way, this could possibly be one of the most terrifying feelings you have ever experienced.
 Your heart beats a million miles an hour every time you think about it, and questions run wildly through your mind.

 Would I keep it?
 Would I get an abortion?
 Could I do that?
 What about adoption?
 Could I do that?
 How the hell am I going to tell him?
 How am I going to tell my parents?
 The first think you need to do is take a deep breath and calm down.
 We all know this is every girl’s worst nightmare, but there are ways to deal with a pregnancy scare without going absolutely crazy.